Horbenkodev/hugo-blog/content/posts/software-development-do-it-inhouse-or-outsource/index.md

 ---
-title: In-House or Outsource Custom Software Development?
+ceoTitle: In-House or Outsource Custom Software Development?
 Pros and Cons
+title: "Software Development: Do It In-House or Outsource?"
+breadcrumbs: In-House VS Outsource
+slug: software-development-do-it-inhouse-or-outsource
+draft: false
-publishDate: '2017-09-08T00:00:00Z'
+publishDate: 2017-09-08T00:00:00Z
-authors: []
+image: hire-or-outsource1.jpg
+og_image: hire-or-outsource1.jpg
 description: We often hear that we live in the world of possibilities.
 However, how often do you hear what these possibilities are?
 Look at Apple.
 We love their computers and phones, the quality and innovations they bring.
-We also know that their products are a bit pricey - the newest iPhone would cost about $1000 or more. $1000 for a device assembled in China!
+We also know that their products are a bit pricey - the newest iPhone would cost about
-image: hire-or-outsource1.jpg
-og_image: hire-or-outsource1.jpg
+  $1000 or more. $1000 for a device assembled in China!
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - marketing-team
 categories:
   - business
+industries: []
 ---
 We often hear that we live in the world of possibilities.
 However, how often do you hear what these possibilities are?